 Offspring Assessments

 Pups were counted and body weights were recorded within 24 hours of birth, postnatal day (PND 0.5).
 Latency to copulatory plug was defined as the number of days between the introduction of the male and appearance of a copulatory plug.
 Gestational age was determined as difference between birth dates and dates of appearance of copulatory plug.
 At PND 3.5, litter sizes were culled to 2 male and 2 female pups, to standardize amount of nutrition provided to each pup.
 Survival of pups to PND 3.5 was assessed by comparing the number of pups present at PND 3.5 to the number present on PND 0.5 and is expressed as a percentage.
 Body weight was assessed for each pup on PND 0.5, 3.5, 7.5, 10.5, and 14.5.
-Pups were euthanized by decapitation on the 2 hours before milk collection began (PND 14.5-17.5).
+Pups were euthanized by decapitation 2 hours before milk collection began (PND 14.5-17.5).

 Weigh-suckle-weigh, milk volume production